luke-ho/hello-github/README.md

 Compiled languages (C, C++, Java)
 -------------------------
-Go to the bin directory and run the respective commands to run the application
+Go to the bin directory and run the respective commands to run the application.

     ./hello_c
     ./hello_cpp